 To bring you up to speed, the effectiveness of Design Sprint lies in its NO BS attitude.
 Some of the advantages: cut the endless discussions, control the big egos in the room and give room to shy people to express their ideas.
 It also imposes a strict time frame on every step of the process and offers clear end-results by the end of each step.

-The thick notion behind Design Sprint workshop is that it’s lengthy and expensive.
-Let me go in depth on each of these two points and break them down for you.
+The thick notion behind the Design Sprint workshop is that it’s lengthy and expensive.
+Let me go in-depth on each of these two points and break them down for you.

 Is the 5(or 4)-day Design Sprint workshop lengthy?